ImagicTheCat/FundamentalChemistry/README.md

 * Using a catalyst, it is possible to increase or decrease the atomic number of an atom.
 * The chance of success is defined by the power of the catalyst as `50+power*10 % clamped to 99%`.
-* The atom and the catalyst are lost on failure, an atom of atomic number += or -= power is produced on success (if possible).
+* On failure, the atom is lost and the catalyst is lost with 10% chance.
+* On success, an atom of atomic number += or -= power is produced (if possible).
 * Consume (catalyst_power) E per transmutation.

 Following those rules, it is easier to transmute atoms with big jumps (5 by 5) than small jumps like the quantum (1 by 1) which will cause 40% loss per transmutation.